-Let Them Howl: 100 Years in the Women's Rights Struggle was jointly developed by the Canadian Museum for Human Rights (CMHR) and Library and Archives Canada (LAC).
+Let Them Howl: 100 Years in the Women's Rights Struggle was jointly developed by the Canadian Museum for Human Rights (CMHR) and Library and Archives Canada (LAC - will open in a new tab).
 It opens tomorrow at Festival du Voyageur Park in Winnipeg, featuring reproductions of 12 portraits taken mostly from LAC's collection, including photographs by renowned artists such as Yousuf Karsh, Barbara Woodley and Bryan Adams.
 Nine of the portraits have also been installed under the Bank Street Bridge in Ottawa for viewing by skaters on the Rideau Canal (when ice conditions allow).

 The year 2016 marks the 100th anniversary of women first winning the right to vote in Canada, with the Province of Manitoba leading the way.
 The name of the exhibition comes from a famous quote by McClung, who said, "Never retreat, never explain, never apologize.
 Get the thing done and let them howl."The Winnipeg exhibition opens tomorrow at Festival du Voyageur Park.
-Admission is included with Festival entry.
+Admission is included with Festival entry - will open in a new tab.
 Museum members receive a 15-per-cent discount on tickets purchased at the Festival du Voyageur offices (233 Provencher Blvd).
 After Festival is over, the exhibit re-opens on March 8 at the same location on the outside wall of Fort Gibraltar.